 DHT as well as testosterone has its physiological range when it reduces the content of body fat.
 Decreased or increased DHT levels are detrimental to adipose tissue.
 This physiological range of DHT could form the window of physiological function.
 DHT as the most powerful androgen, influencing only the androgen receptor, could be responsible for male type of fat deposition.
-The actual fat distribution type is not a risk factor for obesity development and it has a neutral relation to cardiovascular diseases; however, the situation is different in case of fat abundance, where the localization does play a role.
+The actual fat distribution type is not a risk factor for obesity development and it has a neutral relation cardiovascular diseases; however, the situation is different in case of fat abundance, where the localization does play a role.
 This finding is supported by studies on a positive effect of DHT substitution on body composition in experiments with gonadectomised animals.
 Therefore it is necessary to distinguish the effect of DHT in physiological window which is positive on body composition, and on the cardiovascular risk, from effects of higher DHT levels which can affect obesity development.
 Different effects of individual DHT levels create a paradox which is left out in some studies.
 Like the male type of fat deposition or physiological DHT level are not risk factors for cardiovascular diseases, a shift from the physiological window is negative and may contribute to their development.
-Acknowledgement: The study was supported by the Grant Project IGA MZČR 10215-3.